Northern Properties Vacation Homes of Drummond Island, MI

 Deer Hunter's Dinner

-The St. Florence Catholic Church Guild sponsors a hunter's dinner, either the week-end before or during deer season.
+The Drummond Island Homemakers sponsor a hunter's dinner, either the week-end before or during deer season.
 This dinner, which has been a tradition for over 40 years, features a turkey dinner with all of the trimmings, including stuffing, mashed potatoes, relishes and much more.
 Homemade pies are a highlight of this event.
 The exact date of the dinner is posted in the local stores and the dinner is held at the Drummond Island Township Hall.
 The Drummond Island Lions Club hosts an evening of dining, dancing and refreshments for the senior citizens in December.
 The Lions also hold twice monthly meeting throughout the year.

 Sportsman's Club Dinner